christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 The idea is to open a modal box when the website (WWW) is viewed on the mobile phone or a tablet, to propose the user a redirection to the mobile app or the mobile website (M), which have a better experience on small devices.

 I won't explain in this article the advantages of keeping two separate WWW and M web site.
 I precise the technical constraints and possibilities for the different platforms, in particular Android and IOS.

-This article is particularly true when the mobile app and the mobile websites have the same ergonomy, for example in the case of hybrid apps.
+This article is true when **the mobile app and the mobile website have the same ergonomy**, for example in the case of an hybrid apps.

 Here is my best practice.